shashankcods/snapinsight/README.md

    - A **visual bar representation** displays these scores.

 This method ensures that feedback is adaptive, offering personalized suggestions for improvement based on the image type.

+## Folder Structure

+The main project files are inside the `photoapp` folder.
+Below is the structure:

+photoapp/
+│── templates/ # Contains all HTML files
+│── static/ # Holds static assets
+│ ├── css/ # CSS files for styling
+│ ├── js/ # JavaScript files

 ## Installation
 1. Clone the repository: